-Daydream (Cotinus coggygria ‘Daydream’): Bluish-green leaves turn yellow to red in the fall; dense clusters of persistent flower stalks produce purplish-red ‘smoke’ in mid-summer.
+Daydream Eurasian smoke tree (Cotinus coggygria ‘Daydream’): Bluish-green leaves turn yellow to red in the fall; dense clusters of persistent flower stalks produce purplish-red ‘smoke’ in mid-summer.

-Royal Purple (Cotinus coggygria ‘Royal Purple’): Leaves are dark purple in summer and red-purple in fall; 'smoke' is also reddish purple.
+Royal Purple smoke tree (Cotinus coggygria ‘Royal Purple’): Upright, 10 to 15 feet high and 10 feet wide.
+Dark purple leaves in summer and red-purple in fall; 'smoke' is also reddish purple.